Do you have an odd craving for something new?

 2. Prepare your cat before the dog’s arrival

 As with any major change in a cat’s life, like a move, the arrival of a new spouse or child, or a change in your work schedule, it must be made gradually, ideally, over several weeks.
 We suggest you start getting your cat accustomed to its future sibling about a month beforehand.
 You can start by getting Kitty used to smells associated with your new family member.
 Leave new dog toys and dog food bowls in various parts of your home so your cat can check them out, sniff them, and get used to its new life.
 And if you’re not sure about what to feed your new puppy so it can be as healthy as possible, don’t worry.
 We’ve got that covered with our selection of delicious puppy food formulas with wholesome, natural ingredients.

 3. Introduce the new siblings to each other

-Experts advise never holding your cat in your arms when making the introduction because that might make him feel anxious and cornered.
-You shouldn’t put the cat in a travel carrier bag to let the puppy smell him either because your cat needs space and opportunities to escape and hide.
+Experts advise never holding your cat in your arms when making the introduction because that might make it feel anxious and cornered.
+You shouldn’t put the cat in a travel carrier bag to let the puppy smell it either because your cat needs space and opportunities to escape and hide.
 Don’t force contact between the two.
 A calm cat will walk around with its tail and head held high.
 The key is to be patient, knowing it could take a few days or even a few weeks for the new siblings to get accustomed to each other.